svix/svix-webhooks/server/README.md

 cargo run jwt generate
 ```

+See [the main README](../README.md) for instructions on how to generate it in production.

 ### Run the SQL migrations

 One last missing piece to the puzzle is running the SQL migrations.